Prehistoric Britain: Neolithic

 The Neolithic was the period of domestication of plants and animals, but the arrival of a Neolithic package of farming and a sedentary lifestyle is increasingly giving way to a more complex view of the changes and continuities in practices that can be observed from the Mesolithic period onwards.
 For example, the development of Neolithic monumental architecture, apparently venerating the dead, may represent more comprehensive social and ideological changes involving new interpretations of time, ancestry, community and identity.

 In any case, the Neolithic Revolution, as it is called, introduced a more settled way of life and ultimately led to societies becoming divided into differing groups of farmers, artisans and leaders.
 Forest clearances were undertaken to provide room for cereal cultivation and animal herds.
 Native cattle and pigs were reared whilst sheep and goats were later introduced from the continent, as were the wheats and barleys grown in Britain.
 However, only a few actual settlement sites are known in Britain, unlike the continent.
 Cave occupation was common at this time.

 The construction of the earliest earthwork sites in Britain began during the early Neolithic (c.
-4400 BC – 3300 BC) in the form of long barrows used for communal burial and the first causewayed enclosures, sites which have parallels on the continent.
+4400–3300 BC) in the form of long barrows used for communal burial and the first causewayed enclosures, sites which have parallels on the continent.
 The former may be derived from the long house, although no long house villages have been found in Britain — only individual examples.
 The stone-built houses on Orkney — such as those at Skara Brae — are, however, indicators of some nucleated settlement in Britain.
 Evidence of growing mastery over the environment is embodied in the Sweet Track, a wooden trackway built to cross the marshes of the Somerset Levels and dated to 3807 BC.
 Leaf-shaped arrowheads, round-based pottery types and the beginnings of polished axe production are common indicators of the period.
 Evidence of the use of cow's milk comes from analysis of pottery contents found beside the Sweet Track.
 According to archaeological evidence from North Yorkshire, salt was being produced by evaporation of seawater around this time, enabling more effective preservation of meat.

 Pollen analysis shows that woodland was decreasing and grassland increasing, with a major decline of elms.
 The winters were typically 3 degrees colder than at present but the summers some 2.5 degrees warmer.